saintybalboa/react-demo/docs/tutorial/3-styling.md

 npm install node-sass sass-loader css-loader style-loader --save-dev
 ```

-Run the Sass compiler to convert scss to css in `public/css/index.css`:
+Run the Sass compiler to convert the global scss file to `public/css/index.css`:
 ```bash
 node_modules/.bin/node-sass src/assets/scss --output src/public/css
 ```

 Importing `.scss` files within the component `.jsx` file will cause the javascript runtime to throw an error because it doesn't recognise the syntax.
-To solve this problem we need to configure webpack to:
+To solve this problem we need to:

 - Run the Sass compiler to convert `scss` to `css`.